Airware

 Airware (incorporated as Unmanned Innovation, Inc.) was an American venture-funded startup that provided commercial unmanned aerial vehicles for enterprises.
 The company ceased operations on September 14, 2018.
+Airware's assets were acquired by Delair, a manufacturer of unmanned aerial vehicles (UAV) and an asset-management company based in Toulouse, France.

 Airware was founded in 2011 in Newport Beach, California, by Jonathan Downey.
 The company relocated to San Francisco in January 2014.

-The company produced enterprise drones which combine hardware, on-aircraft and mobile software, and cloud services.
+The company produced enterprise drones which combine hardware, on-aircraft, and mobile software, and cloud services.
 Downey has stated the company is focused on building systems for drones for commercial uses, including anti-poaching efforts, infrastructure inspections, and precision agriculture.

 History

 Airware was founded by Downey in 2011 out of a frustration with the "inflexible and costly" autopilot systems for unmanned aircraft.

 Airware was incubated at both Lemnos Labs and Y Combinator.
 In March 2016, the company announced a $30 million Series C round of financing led by Next World Capital with Andreessen Horowitz, Kleiner Perkins Caufield & Byers and Cisco Systems executive chairman John T. Chambers.
 Andreessen Horowitz partner Martin Casado, Kleiner Perkins Caufield & Byers partner Mike Abbott, and John T. Chambers are members of the company's board.
 In 2015, Airware launched a new venture fund for commercial drones to support "scaling the use of drones across a variety of commercial applications."
 Airware purchased Redbird, a drone analytics software company, in 2016.
 On September 14, 2018, Airware announced it was ceasing operations effective immediately.